 I played the piano, to a modest level.
 I have tried to learn more than four chords on the guitar.
 But, from a young age I discovered my forté was blowing air through metal tubes.

 My dad loved jazz.
 He listened to Louis Armstrong and His Hot Five, Muggsy Spanier, Johnny Dodds, Jelly Roll Morton, and it was Kid Ory that was my earliest influence.
 Before I’d even been near a ‘bone I had decided that was what I wanted to play.
 At school, aged 14 or thereabouts, I had that chance.
 My first trombone, was a Selmer Lincoln.
 It cost about £15 in 1970, was given to me for Christmas, and it’s probably worth about that now on ebay.

-[Note: OK, so last year I bought a Conn ‘Victor’ 4H vintage trombone dated 1928 for slightly more than £15 as an investment!]
+[Note: OK, so a couple of years ago I bought a Conn ‘Victor’ 4H vintage trombone dated 1928 for slightly more than £15 as an investment!]

 Frank would teach in one of the ‘cells’ in the school music block.
 They measured about eight foot square with a piano, table and chair, a window that didn’t open and green baize as soundproofing covering on the doors.
 Frank chain-smoked.
 School didn’t provide ashtrays (or at least not for the boys) so by the time my lesson came round there were at least half a dozen butts lined up on the table, burnt down to the filter, and the room was thick with smoke.

 I enjoyed my lessons, did little practice, but had loads of opportunities to play – concert band, school orchestra, CCF (Combined Cadet Force) band, Epsom and Ewell District Youth Orchestra, and more organised fun.
 And then there was jazz.